> Academics > Course

 This course contains a field-based service-learning component.
 Fall, Spring.

 Prerequisite: Intercultural Studies (Missions) major or minor, junior or senior status, and faculty approval.

 Cross Listed Courses: CHST 4302, RELI 3382

 INCS 4316 (3-3-0) Global Leadership Practicum (S-L) This course places students in a challenging cross-cultural situation where it is necessary to show ability in managing different customs, norms, and expectations produced by inter-cultural encounter.
 Special attention will be given to developing effective strategies for enhancing understanding among people of vastly different cultural backgrounds.

 This course contains a field-based service-learning component.
-Periodically.
+Summer.

 Cross Listed Courses: MAGL 5316

 INCS 4330 (3-3-0) Introduction to Missiology This course is an intercultural exercise in learning how to personally engage a new population with the good news of the gospel, the course focuses on the role of the individual who serves others in a cross-cultural environment and analyzes issues of cultural adaptation, language acquisition, and contextualization of gospel witness.
 Helpful insights are given to improve inter-cultural skills because of the multicultural nature of modern society and most local church settings.
 Fall, Online.
-Fall, Online
+Fall, Spring, Online